sbronner-contino/gnet-dump/README.md

 # Pre-requisites

 You must be able to generate an auth token sourced from an authorised GCP account.
-The easier way to do that is to (https://cloud.google.com/sdk/docs/quickstarts)[install the gcloud tools] and log in.
+The easier way to do that is to [install the gcloud tools](https://cloud.google.com/sdk/docs/quickstarts) and log in.

 # How to Run